Bad Thought: I don't have the time or ability to meditate.

 It’s all just too demanding, right?

 It doesn’t have to be.

 Here’s an alternative way to meditate that you can easily incorporate into your daily life.
 Whatever you’re doing that’s physically low-key--say, sitting in a meeting, watching TV, or driving somewhere--simply keep part of your attention on an autonomic activity or sensation of your inner body: your breathing, your pulse, or, as Eckhart Tolle would say, the “aliveness in your hands”.
 You can still pay attention to everything that’s going on around you: what people are saying or proposing, how the plot is unfolding, where other cars are on the road.
 It's no different than, say, having a song playing on the radio while you're driving.
+You can be aware of both things.
 Giving your inner body part of your awareness takes no attention off the outside world.
 In fact, you'll interact more adeptly with the outside world because you’re connecting with a greater reality.
 You gain a kind of objective distance on the minutiae of your daily life.